anderson89marques/swift-study/README.md

 import Foundation

 protocol CanBreathe {
-    // We can`t create a implementation to a protocol function
+    // We can`t create an implementation to a protocol function
-    // And we can`t Instanciate a protocol func canBreathe() // This function must be overrated by the classes that use this protocol }
+    // And we can`t Instanciate a protocol func canBreathe() // This function must be overrated by the classes/structs that use this protocol }

 struct Animal: CanBreathe {